35 Best Sales Books (of All Time) to Read, Grow & Level up Your Sales Skills in 2023

 Key Quote: "Everything worthwhile in life is won through surmounting the associated negative experience.
 Any attempt to escape the negative, to avoid it or quash it or silence it, only backfires.
 The avoidance of suffering is a form of suffering.
 The avoidance of struggle is a struggle.
 The denial of failure is a failure.
 Hiding what is shameful is itself a form of shame."

-Books on the Future of Sales
+The Best Sales Books About the Future of Sales

-You might think that a book is the last place to look to the future, but big, life-changing ideas are often hidden within well-read tomes.
+You might think a book is the last place to look to the future, but big, life-changing ideas are often hidden within well-read tomes.
 These sales books look at some of the greatest ideas of how to build and grow an influential sales team (and a company in general).

 Key Quote: “What sets the best suppliers apart is not the quality of their products, but the value of their insight—new ideas to help customers either make money or save money in ways they didn’t even know were possible.”